LPCIC/elpi/ELPI.md

 ```

 Side note: no solution is computed for goals like `_ = something`.
-On the contrary a problem like `DummyNameUsedOnlyOnce = somthing` demands the
+On the contrary a problem like `DummyNameUsedOnlyOnce = something` demands the
 computation of the solution (even if it is not used), and hence can *fail* if
 some variable occurring in something is out of scope for `DummyNameUsedOnlyOnce`.